The-Marcy-Lab-School/2-2-0-lecture-intro-to-dom/README.md

 ul.append(newLi);
 ```

-You can also insert HTML directly using `.innerHTML` and (typically) string templates:
+You can also insert HTML directly using `.innerHTML` but you should be very careful about doing this.
+Only ever do this if the content you are adding is hard-coded (not user-generated).

 ```js
 const ul = document.querySelector('ul');